 Feel free to include any detox questions below this post.
 I’m happy to help walk you through the details, and a detox protocol would be perfect to include along with limited alcohol intake for at least one month out of every year.

-And like I mentioned earlier, if you'd like to run your own 30 Days No Alcohol Experiment then you'll be pleased to know that WellnessFX has arranged a 15% discount on two Baseline blood testing packages (exactly what Jason got), along with a download of a free copy of my REV Yourself ebook.
-That's a huge value, and at checkout, you can even include a 20-minute nutritionist consultation for personalized recommendations you can implement immediately.
-Click here to get this enormously discounted blood testing package now.
+And like I mentioned earlier, if you’d like to run your own 30 Days No Alcohol Experiment, you can order your two Baseline blood testing packages (exactly what Jason got) from WellnessFX here.
+And at checkout, you can even include a 20-minute nutritionist consultation for personalized recommendations you can implement immediately.
+Click here to get this blood testing package now.

 So what do you think?
 Would YOU quit alcohol for 30 days?
 Have you done it before and if so, what happened?
 Leave your questions, comments and feedback below!